vintagepc/MK404/index.md

 - Averaged Quadrilaterals - a simple rectangle that consists of only 4 points that is as long as possible for the extrusion.
 - High-Res Quadrilaterals - Rectangles, but these are drawn on a per-extruder-step basis so that you can visualize the discretization of extrusion movements for debugging
 - Averaged Pipes - Like Averaged Quad but the extrusions are drawn as diamond-shaped tubes so they have thickness to them.
-Requires significanly more vertices so make sure you have a good graphics card for any sizeable prints.
+Requires significantly more vertices so make sure you have a good graphics card for any sizeable prints.
 - High-Res Pipes - The Pipe counterpart of High-Res Quads.
 Requires many, many, **many** more vertices.
-You may want to minimize the visualization window until the simulated print is finished since the drawing routines need to share memory with the calculations; as the print gets more complex these take longer and longer and your framerate (and therefore simulation time) will suffer.
+You may want to minimize the visualization window until the simulated print is finished since the drawing routines need to share memory with the calculations; as the print gets more complex these take longer and longer and your frame-rate (and therefore simulation time) will suffer.

 #### Example of Quad_HR mode
 ![](quad_hr.png)